|

 * * *

-I cannot thank you enough for this wonderful, wonderful stationery.
-Having gone
+thank you enough for this wonderful, wonderful stationery.
+Having gone to the

-laughing my head off when I put on George Jones and the dog started to sing.
+I can remember laughing my head off when I put on George Jones and the dog

 His name from that moment on was Possum and he is 15 now, still singing.